sukalov/final_project/README.md

 # final_project
-homeworks_mkold repository contains all projects completed during the course, and this is a separate repository for the final one.
+"homeworks_mkold" repository contains all projects completed during the course, and this is a separate repository for the final one.
 The Flask application here gets a word from user and draws a graph of using this word in Twitter.